Renewable Energy Certificate (United States)

-Renewable Energy Certificates (RECs), also known as Green tags, Renewable Energy Credits, Renewable Electricity Certificates, or Tradable Renewable Certificates (TRCs), are tradable, non-tangible energy certificates in the United States that represent proof that 1 megawatt-hour (MWh) of electricity was generated from an eligible renewable energy resource (renewable electricity) and was fed into the shared system of power lines which transport energy.
+Renewable Energy Certificates (RECs), also known as Green tags, Renewable Energy Credits, Renewable Electricity Certificates, or Tradable Renewable Certificates (TRCs), are tradable, non-tangible energy certificates in the United States that represent proof that 1 megawatt-hour (MWh) of electricity was generated from an eligible renewable energy resource (renewable electricity) and was fed into the grid.
 Solar renewable energy certificates (SRECs) are RECs that are specifically generated by solar energy.

 Background

 There are two main markets for renewable energy certificates in the United States – compliance markets and voluntary markets.

 Compliance markets are created by a policy that exists in 29 U.S. states, the District of Columbia, and Puerto Rico, called Renewable Portfolio Standard.
 In these states, the electric companies are required to supply a certain percent of their electricity from renewable generators by a specified year.
 For example, in California the law is 33% renewable by 2020, whereas New York has a 24% requirement by 2013.
 Electric utilities in these states demonstrate compliance with their requirements by purchasing RECs; in the California example, the electric companies would need to hold RECs equivalent to 33% of their electricity sales.

 Voluntary markets are ones in which customers choose to buy renewable power out of a desire to use renewable energy.
 Most corporate and household purchases of renewable energy are voluntary purchases.
 Renewable energy generators located in states that do not have a Renewable Portfolio Standard can sell their RECs to voluntary buyers, usually at a cheaper price than compliance market RECs.